 - Life changes

 Throughout life we face challenge after challenge as we negotiate the different stages of our life.
 From first meeting your partner, negotiating marriage and living arrangements, children, schooling, teenagers, divorce, through to the empty nest and retirement.
 Navigating through these stages together and keeping your relationship satisfying and rewarding can be difficult and a real challenge at times.

 If you or your partner are struggling with any of these stages, don’t leave it until the relationship is in a poor state.
 Use counselling as a tool to help you work through them and maintain a satisfying relationship with your partner.

-If you are not sure if I can help with your particular problem or you are nervous about attending, feel free to give me a call.
-I look forward to helping you with any problem or concern in your life that is important to you, whether it may be big or small.
+If you are not sure if I can help with your particular problem or you are nervous about attending, feel free to give me a call or send me an email.
+I am always happy to respond and it is ok to be nervous.